>TOPICS

 In their role as temple servants, untouchable women were recognized as an active female principle in the sacred space-time structure.
 Their shakti [female energy] was not only used in various rituals but also sexual union with priests and upper castes.
 Thus the belief can be proved that a man from a high Hindu caste would be charged with divine energy through the encounter with a sacred prostitute.
 28

-Through the ceremony of ‚marriage‘ to the deity, which lasts seven days, the girls themselves acquire divine powers.
+Through marriage to the deity, which lasts seven days, the girls gain divine powers.
 In the course of this ceremony, they go into a trance and become clairvoyant.
 Thus, all castes worship them despite their untouchable status.
 Their blessing is indispensable at the weddings of members of high castes.
 They were and are also called for harvest ceremonies.

 Such rituals break the otherwise strict purity rules of the caste system.
 In house initiations, the presence of the Jogini or Jogati should absorb all evil.
 Consequently, at festivities, people worship and entertain them like goddesses.
 However, outside the rituals, they are treated as ordinary untouchables.
 They must beg for their wages at the lowest level of the social hierarchy.